ParamGGX/solo_chronicals_rpg/README.md

 - Get a free API key at https://aistudio.google.com
 - Save files are stored locally in the saves/ folder
 - The app uses Gemini gemini-3.5-flash model
+- This project uses the Google Gemini API but is not affiliated with, endorsed by, or connected to Google LLC in any way.
 ---

 ## 👤 Author